 A slow film has less grain, to a regular photographer, this is desirable, but with all the cool chromatic aberration (check it out on google) and flares you get with a Diana, as a newbie or even an advanced Lomographer, does a bit of grain matter?
 Indoors, you will want to use flash, using a faster film than 400 ISO could give you a longer range, but closer you’ll get overexposure!

 And don’t forget, make sure you change your apertures also, if it is sunny, switch to sunny, cloudy, cloudy etc.

 I’m not saying you shouldn’t try other speed films, you should, but only once you have got used to the camera or you’ll continue to make frustrating mistakes.

-In my last Back to Basics I discussed long exposures, you have a B setting for BULB (this gibberish means you can open the shutter as long as you like).
-With the camera set in B you can do two very cool things.
+In my last Back to Basics, I discussed long exposures, you have a B setting for BULB (this gibberish means you can open the shutter as long as you like).
+With the camera set in B, you can do two very cool things.
 Load a slow film (I know, I said don’t – this is for the well practiced), and using a light meter (there are some great apps out there that’ll allow you to use your phone), take a photo for long enough to have everything that moves in the shot blurry.

 Or you can use the camera’s Pinhole feature.
-This is a wonderful experience when you get it right, it makes water look unreal and almost everything in the shot is in focus.
+This is a wonderful experience when you get it right, it makes the water look unreal and almost everything in the shot is in focus.
 Pinhole photography harks back to the very beginning of the science – it takes practice and patience but it’s very worth it.

 Today, we’ve discussed the Manual included with the Diana and demystified its content.
 Read it again and it should become clear.
 For further reading you can gain a lot from my first B2B article Back To Basics: Film 101, Back to Basics: Film Speed, and even more from Back to Basics: Stop It Up, Stop It Down.
 These posts discuss the relationship between light, film and your camera.